 it is possible that many of the cancers detected so early would not get worse and not kill or interfere in the lives of the affected men

 •the treatments available for early prostate cancer treatment can result in serious side effects.
-The side-effects are unusual but can include the need to wear pads to stay dry because of incontinence, bowel problems and the permanent loss of erections
+The side-effects can include the need to wear pads to stay dry because of incontinence, bowel problems and the permanent loss of erections

 •the treatments do not always work i.e. the cancer persists after treatment.